canismarko/dungeon-sheets/docs/character_files.rst

 Two entries are available for spell-casting, and only if the class supports spells.
 Both are lists of case-insensitive strings that must correspond to spells described in the `player's handbook`_.

-.. todo:: Allow custom spells to be specified in the character file.

 .. warning::